-13.4 Identifying and responding to conflicts of interest
+13.4 Identifying and responding to conflicts What is a conflict of interest?

 Section 13.4 covers a broad range of conflicts of interest.
 It requires registered firms to take reasonable steps to identify existing material conflicts of interest and material conflicts that the firm reasonably expects to arise between the firm and a client.
 As part of identifying these conflicts, a firm should collect information from the individuals acting on its behalf regarding the conflicts they expect to arise with their clients.